SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Method

-By default, there are 10 stages in the training process.
-At the start, an image pyramid of spectrograms is built, going from the first stage where the images are downsampled to a coarser scale, to the last stage, where the images are at the original resolution.
-We set the maximum size of the image to their original resolution, and the minimum size depending on the sound.
-The training process is identical to ConSinGAN, with the exception we add a second discriminator halfway through training.
 As with \cite{hinz2021improved}, we train 3 stages concurrently, using a learning rate of 0.0005 for the current stage and 0.1 scaling for the other 2 stages below.
 We use WGAN-GP \cite{gulrajani2017improved} for the adversarial loss, in combination with a reconstruction loss with a weight of 10.
-We also use the ConSinGAN upsamplig strategy for the generator, where the feature maps after the first convolutional block are slightly upsampled to increase the diversity at the edge of the images.
+We also use the ConSinGAN upsamplig strategy for the generator, where the feature maps after the first convolutional block are slightly upsampled to increase the diversity at the edge of the images (refer to \cite{hinz2021improved} for details).
 More details of the training hyperparameters can be found in Section \ref{experiments}.

-During inference, we randomise the $x$-axis dimension of the noise maps that go into the generator.
+As depicted in Figure \ref{fig:multichannelsynth}, during inference we randomise the $x$-axis dimension of the noise maps that go into the generator.
+Note we do not randomise the $x$-axis dimension of the noise maps during training, but only during inference once the model is trained.
 As a result, each multi-channel spectrogram of the batch has a different length.
+This is thanks to the fully-convolutional nature of the network, where the input noise maps are not constrained to be of a specific shape.
 We transform the spectrograms into audio and shuffle the layers of the batch, combining the different-length layers.
 Finally, we randomise the delay and gain of the layers with respect to each other and sum the layers into a single audio file.